Teaching language : English

 - Multi-level Analysis Concentration in Biostatistics:

-- Concepts, methods and design in Epidemiology
+- Design and methods in Epidemiology

 - Analysis in Epidemiology (I)